jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 Cleaned_DataFrame.head()
 ```
 -----------------
-## Platform
+## Platforms and Sales
 A videogame platform is the hardware used to play the videogame, and although it may seem arbitrary which culmination of plastic, circuitry and ingenuity is used to play a videogame, there are very big differences between them, both statistically and culturally.

 Because of these differences, different platforms *can* act as an isolated instance of videogame markets, where we can see how videogames succeed based on certain conditions which vary for each platform.
-*figure 1.1* below shows the total number of videogame units sold on each platform, worldwide, if this number is more than 8,000:
+*Figure 1.1* below shows the total number of videogame units sold on each platform, worldwide:

 ![global sales over all time for each platform](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/global%20sales%20over%20all%20time%20for%20each%20console.png)

-*figure 1.1 - global sales for each platform*
+*Figure 1.1 - global sales for each platform*

 We should first consider that biases towards certain platforms will exist.
 This bias, although minimal, is most obvious when comparing by region.
 The culture and history of each region most certainly has an effect on the platform purchased by a particular individual.